-However, in the recent years, the fraud in academic qualification is consider as a critical and common issue.
+However, in the recent years, the fraud in academic qualification is considered as a critical and common issue.
 It has harmful impacts in many sectors including education.
-Thus, it is important to mention that, this issue is raising rapidly in the world, and quick intervention is required to solve this problem.
-Consequently, this research discuss the possibility of merging Artificial Intelligent and Blockchain technologies to solve academic qualification forgery issues.
+Thus, it is important to mention that this issue is raising rapidly in the world, and quick intervention is required to solve this problem.
+Consequently, this research discusses the possibility of merging artificial intelligent and Blockchain technologies to solve academic qualification forgery issues.

-(Mauri 2017) counterfeiting or forging is a global problem influencing a wide and variety of industries such as health, banking, Oil and gas, food, consumer products, luxury products and education as well .In 2017, the problem of fraud was considered as one of the highest operational risks to business environments.
-However, this paper focuses on the academic qualifications forgery issues.
-Where a large number of fraud in academic qualifications cases are listed in Oman, GCC countries and worldwide.
+Mauri (2017) stated that counterfeiting or forging is a global problem influencing a wide and variety of industries such as health, banking, Oil and gas, food, consumer products, luxury products and education as well.
+In 2017, the problem of fraud was considered as one of the highest operational risks to business environments.
+However, this paper focuses on the academic qualification forgery issues where a large number of fraud in academic qualifications cases are listed in Oman, GCC countries and worldwide.